Hey Everyone, welcome back to Story Time Monday.

 The first one I made with orange, pink and yellow fabrics using squares and wavy lines as the feature fabrics.
 Today I was discussing how I was really into orange lately but I think I have to say that I have been fascinated with the colour for over a year now.
 I do love the combination of orange and pink even though my friend Ruth doesn’t.

 The quilting on this quilt I did wavy lines to mimic the fabric.

 The second one I made was leaning more towards the male population in colours and designs with camouflage puzzle pieces and bicycles.
 I really like the colours in this one.

 This one I did very simple quilting outlining block sets.

 The third one went all the way to Australia and was a different block configuration than the first two.
 I love the feature fabric – looks kinda futuristic with the stars and circles – kind of reminds me of the Jetsons.
 The fabric was great in that had many colours and I was able to pull all my colours for the other fabrics from it.

 The quilting was done with free motion stippling and stars.

 There are several different block configurations with this one single block.
 In fact I was quite surprised how many I came up with – both on point and square on.

-Not only is the quilt a pattern but I have also developed and online class called Beginner Patchwork scheduled to start Sept 12 at The Academy of Quilting a division of Arbee Designs.
+Not only is the quilt a pattern available for download, but I have also developed and online class called Beginner Patchwork scheduled to start Sept 12 at The Academy of Quilting a division of Arbee Designs.
 This class is not limited to just beginners but it has been written to walk a beginner through the whole process of creating a quilt top.
 There are two layout options to pick from and lots of helpful hints, pictures and videos to enhance your learning experience.
 Along with a classroom to ask questions and receive feedback from fellow quilters and the instructor.
 This is a great way to learn especially if you live somewhere out of the way and do not have access to a quilt shop or guild.